 Balance and a strong core are so important to run faster and stay injury free!
 If you’re not already incorporating conditioning and strength training into your running plan – consider starting now.
 Get this month’s workout calendar for runners here.

 This quick workout is on this month’s Workout Calendar for Runners.
 See that post for more details on the calendar.
+[Update: The monthly Running Calendars are on hold right now.
+You’re welcome to check out the Monthly Miles Tracker instead.]

 4 Minute Core and Balance Workout for Runners